-Using the Oracle BPM Project navigator, you can create and edit the following resources:
+Using Business Process Composer you can create and edit the following project resources:

 Processes

 Processes are the core element of a business application.
 A process is a related set of tasks or activities.
 An Oracle BPM application can contain one or more processes.
 Business Process Composer enables you to create and edit BPMN processes.